 Arianna Thomopoulos is no stranger to the subject of heartbreak.
-The lifestyle and relationship blogger behind The Modern Day Girlfriend has built a loyal following sharing personal stories and compassionate advice about how to stay connected when dating in the digital age.
-She opened up with us about how work, friends and ice cream helped her cope with her own heartbreak.
+The lifestyle blogger behind The Modern Day Girlfriend has built a loyal following sharing personal stories, compassionate advice about how to consciously date, and deliciously healthy recipes.
+More recently, she became a food entrepreneur as the co-founder of Flourish.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 “The advice I would have given to my younger self is that even though you’re in the midst of what feels like the worst heartbreak of your life, your heart hurts like hell and you might feel like you will NEVER EVER get over it, you will.
 I would remind myself that the actual pain I was feeling is real and you should allow yourself to feel it but know that the pain will not last forever.

 In time it will lessen, you will remember the heartbreak but you won’t actually remember what the heartbreak ‘felt’ like.
 You learn what you want or don’t want in your next relationship, what you will stand for, what you won’t stand for, who you want to be and who you don’t want to be.

 Like a scar, each heartbreak is a reminder and a life lesson.
 You will find yourself looking at the scar.
 The pain of the healing process, the scab will get less itchy, you won’t keep going back to it to open the wound up again.